olizzh0105/review-data-source-analysis/assessment.md

 | Author | No | No | No |
 | Helpful | Yes | No | No |

-Google Play Store showed the broadest range of review-related fields in the returned page text, including review, rating, date, version, and helpful-related information.
+Google Play Store showed the broadest range of review-related keywords in the returned page text, including review, rating, date, version, and helpful-related information.

-Apple App Store also showed review, rating, date, and version-related information, although author and helpful-related terms were not detected.
+Apple App Store also showed review, rating, date, and version-related keywords, although author and helpful-related terms were not detected.

-Amazon showed fewer identifiable review-related fields during this test.
+Amazon showed fewer identifiable review-related keywords during this test.
 Review, date, and version-related terms were detected, while rating, author, and helpful-related terms were not detected.

 These results should be interpreted cautiously.
-Keyword presence does not confirm that the corresponding field can be reliably extracted for individual review records.
+Keyword presence does not confirm that the corresponding data field can be reliably extracted for individual review records.
 A structured extraction test is still required.

-### 7.4 Repeatability Observation
+### 7.3 Repeatability Observation

 An important difference was observed across repeated HTTP tests.